 PROCEDURES FOR EMERGENCY SCHEDULE CHANGES

-In the event of a school delay or cancellation, families will be contacted by phone and/or email using our mass notification system.
-Please ensure that your contact information is up-to-date at your student’s school.
+In the event of a school delay or cancelation, families and staff will be contacted by email, text message, and phone call using our mass notification system, ParentSquare.
+Please ensure that your contact information is up to date at your student’s school.

 THE FOLLOWING OPTIONS MAY BE USED FOR EMERGENCY CONDITIONS: